mkiesinger/mimaFPGA/README.md

 R: read request
 W: write request
 ```
-The actual used addresses in the micro instrucrion rom:
+The actual used addresses in the micro instrucrion ROM:
 ```
-ADDR: location of the instraction in the micro instruction rom
+ADDR: location of the instraction in the micro instruction ROM
 NEXT_ADDR: next address to execute
 ```